 I’m a cognitive scientist, currently employed as a Professor by the School of Psychology, University of Plymouth, U.K.

-In 2012, I moved to Plymouth to take up a full professor role there.
-Since then, I’ve been focussing less on management, and more on research, pursuing the same four principal topics as I did in Exeter.
-Since arriving at Plymouth, I’ve also chaired a major redesign of the undergraduate curriculum, overseen the transition from teaching undergraduates SPSS to teaching them R, built and maintained an R package to support formal modelling in categorization, and become an advocate of open science, and of open-source software.
-Oh, and I co-ordinated our REF 2021 submission, and served for a brief period as Associate Head of Research.
+At 40 (in 2012), I moved to Plymouth to take up a full professor role there.
+For twelve years, I focussed on research, pursuing the same four principal topics as I did in Exeter.
+From 2017, I also chaired a major redesign of the undergraduate curriculum, oversaw the transition from teaching undergraduates SPSS to teaching them R, built and maintained an R package to support formal modelling in categorization, and become an advocate of open science, and of open-source software.
+I also co-ordinated our REF 2021 submission for UoA 4 (Psychology, Psychiatry, Neuroscience), and served for a brief period as Associate Head of Research in the School.

 More about me